danielnjama/HTML-course/README.md

 </form>
 ```
 7. Inputs
-User inputs fields are used to collect information for website users.
+User input fields are used to collect information for website users.
 ```html
 <input type="text">
 <input type="password">